-This paper has shown how to calculate upstreamness using I-O tables is calculated, and how it can be used to analyze global value chains.
-Upstreamness indicates the distance of an industry to the final use in terms of the number of production stages.
+This paper has shown how to calculate upstreamness using I-O tables, and how it can be used to analyze global value chains.
+Upstreamness indicates the distance from the final use in terms of the number of production stages.
 Upstreamness thus represents the sum of intermediate use in the whole GVC process, which allows us to decompose upstreamness into individual transactions in the domestic market as well as foreign trade.
 For example, in Japan's electrical and optical equipment industry, more than half of the intermediate use is in foreign countries, especially in China.